WildRose-Games/HgLib/README.md

 # HgLib

-A collection of my single-file libraries I use for my minimalist game engine, Mercury.
+A collection of my single-file libraries I use for my game engine, Mercury.

 Inspired by [stb](https://github.com/nothings/stb).
 Each library file contains it's own documentation.
 Just copy a file into your project and include it.